shipmonk-rnd/composer-dependency-analyser/README.md

     // allow using classes not present in composer's autoloader by regex
     // e.g. when you want to ignore whole namespace of classes ->ignoreUnknownClassesRegex('~^PHPStan\\.*?~')

-    // report unused dependencies even for dev packages
-    // typically, dev packages is some CI tooling without references in code, so this is not enabled by default ->enableAnalysisOfUnusedDevDependencies()
 ;
 ```